 The great tourist potential of the Programme area is not effectively exploited.
 In order to better use it investments in tourist infrastructure as well as promotional activities directed at tourists should be intensified.
-It may constitute important factor in improving the economic situation of the region.
-The Programme should support development of products and services for tourists which will lead to the creation of new jobs and aid with the post-pandemic and post-war economic recovery of the Programme area.
+The Programme should support development of products and services for tourists, which will lead to the creation of new jobs and aid with the post-pandemic and post-war economic recovery of the Programme area.